marissaposner/Recursion-Searching-Sorting-Algorithms/README.md

 *Recursion:*
 1. Design and implement a binary recursive algorithm that finds the maximum number in array of size n.
 2. Design and implement a recursive algorithm that returns the number of zeroes in the binary representation of N without using arrays.
 The input to the algorithm must be an integer N. Your algorithm should not calculate the binary representation of N but recursively finds the number of zeroes in the binary representation of N.
-3. Implement a recursive algorithm that checks if word is A palindrome.
+3. Implement a recursive algorithm that checks if word is a palindrome.
 Ignores punctuation

 *Sorting:*
 1. Implement the four algorithms mentioned above.